convince-project/AS2FM/docs/source/howto.rst

 ROS Services
 ____________

-ROS Services are used to provide, for a given service name, one server and, possibly, multiple clients.
+ROS services are used to provide, for a given service name, one server and, possibly, multiple clients.
-The clients makes a request and the server provides a response to that request only to the client that made the request.
+The clients make a request and the server provides a response to that request only to the client that made the request.

-The declaration of a ROS Service server and the one of a client can be achieved like this:
+The declaration of a ROS service server and the one of a client can be achieved like this:

 .. code-block:: xml